Silly Noisy House

 I watched children play and decided to make a title based on an activity – the anchoring concept of interactive.
 What do kids already do that justifies interruption and participation?
 The conceptual model for A Silly Noisy House was a Music Box.
-Give a child, any child, a music box and she will play with it until they figure out what it is they have to do to get it to make sound and then they’ll figure out how to turn it off.
+Give a child, any child, a music box and she will play with it until they figures out what it is they have to do to get it to make sound and then they’ll figure out how to turn it off.
 Touch it – it makes a noise!
 Touch it again, the noise stops.
 Click on something, it makes a sound (or a noise or a song or a rhyme), click again and it stops.
 I think Bob thought I’d said toybox, and I somehow started with a chest of toys – but among the toys there was a dollhouse.

 It all started with the KITCHEN.
 I made a number of Hypercard stacks with sketches for interaction and Brian Speight offered to draw the kitchen for me.
 He made the original drawing (eventually illustrating the entire project) with black marker on white tissue paper.
 We scanned the drawing and I borrowed a MacCorder and recorded everything in my kitchen that made noise, including tuning all the glasses to play a scale.
 Note the wine bottle on the table.

 I eventually scored the kitchen to play Twinkle Twinkle Little Star by drawing lines from the notes to the objects in the kitchen – not without experimenting first with real glasses in my actual kitchen.